run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-azure-code-interpreter/README.md

 This tool leverages Azure Dynamic Sessions Pool to enable an Agent to run generated Python code in a secure environment with very low latency.

 In order to utilize the tool, you will need to have the Session Pool management endpoint first.
-More details in here: "some-url"
+[Learn more](https://aka.ms/aca/sessions)

+## Prerequisites

+- Make sure to create a Session Pool and note down the `poolManagementEndpoint`.

+- In order to have the code execution right, the correct role needs to be assigned to the current user agent.
+Be sure to assign `Session Pool Executor` role to the correct user agent's identity (e.g. User Email, Service Principal, Managed Identity, etc.) in Session Pool's access control panel through the Portal or CLI.
+[Learn more](https://aka.ms/aca/sessions)

 ## Usage